Robert Woods (wide receiver, born 1992): 2013 season

 Throughout training camp, Woods competed to be the secondary starting wide receiver against T. J. Graham and Brad Smith.
 Head coach Doug Marrone named Stevie Johnson and Woods the starting wide receivers to begin the regular season.

-Woods made his NFL debut and first career start in the season-opener against the New England Patriots and caught his first NFL touchdown on an 18-yard pass from quarterback E. J. Manuel in a narrow 23–21 loss.
+Woods made his NFL debut and first career start in the season-opener against the New England Patriots and caught his first NFL touchdown on an 18-yard pass from quarterback E. J. Manuel during the narrow 23–21 loss.
 The touchdown also marked his first career reception.
-During Week 9, Woods caught four passes for 44 yards before leaving in the third quarter of a 23–13 loss to the Kansas City Chiefs due to an ankle injury.
+During Week 9, Woods recorded four receptions for 44 yards before leaving in the third quarter of a 23–13 loss to the Kansas City Chiefs due to an ankle injury.
 He remained inactive for the next two games (Weeks 10–11).
-During Week 15, Woods caught a season-high five passes for 82 yards and scored his third touchdown of the season during a 27–20 road victory over the Jacksonville Jaguars.
-In the next game, Woods was ejected for throwing a punch at safety Reshad Jones after the two engaged in a tussle during the Bills' 19–0 shut-out win over the Miami Dolphins.
+During Week 15, Woods caught a season-high five passes for 82 yards and scored his third touchdown of the season in a 27–20 road victory over the Jacksonville Jaguars.
+In the next game, Woods was ejected for throwing a punch at safety Reshad Jones after the two engaged in a tussle during the Bills' 19–0 shut-out victory over the Miami Dolphins.

 Woods finished his rookie year with 40 receptions for 587 yards and three touchdowns in 14 games and starts.